Tom Roberts (pianist): Film arrangements and performances

-Martin Scorsese heard Roberts perform with The Nighthawks and asked him to arrange and perform music for the soundtrack for his film The Aviator, starring Leonardo di Caprio.
+Martin Scorsese heard Roberts perform with The Nighthawks and asked him to arrange and perform music for the soundtrack for his film The Aviator, starring Leonardo DiCaprio.
 Most of the scenes with "live" music feature Roberts as the pianist, however, he doesn't appear on screen.
 Roberts later wrote several pieces for the period film De-Lovely.

 Silent film scores

 In 2012, Roberts was contacted by the Andy Warhol Museum in Pittsburgh to perform live accompaniment for a series of silent films they planned to screen.
 Initially, Roberts turned down the offer explaining that when those films were first released, only very small venues used improvisational pianists to accompany films.
 All larger venues employed orchestras to accompany films.
 The orchestras did not improvise and instead played from score sheets the film company recommended for each movie scene.
 Roberts suggested that the museum have entirely new scores written to accompany the films.
 The museum agreed to his suggestion and asked Roberts to write scores for the events, the first of which took place in 2012.

 Roberts went on to compose scores for various silent movie events worldwide.
-His score for One A.M. first debuted at the Leopold Mozart Conservatory in Augsburg, Germany in 2013.
+His score for One A.M. debuted at the Leopold Mozart Conservatory in Augsburg, Germany in 2013.
 Roberts has written and performed multiple scores to accompany silent films by Charlie Chaplin, Buster Keaton, Alfred Hitchcock, and F. W. Murnau.

-Roberts composed a score for the first annual National Silent Movie Day on September 29, 2021, for the silent film version of Hitchcock's Blackmail (1929 film).
+Roberts composed a score for the first annual National Silent Movie Day on September 29, 2021, for the silent film version of Hitchcock's Blackmail.
 Chad Hunter, of Video Trust and the Pittsburgh Silent Film Society, initially conceived of the national event with film archivists Brandee B. Cox, of the Academy of Motion Picture Arts and Sciences Film Archive, and Steven K. Hill, of the UCLA Film and Television Archive.
 Martin Scorsese promoted the event and drew national attention to it.

 In 2022, Roberts wrote an original score for the 100th anniversary of the film Nosferatu by F. W. Murnau which he debuted in February 2022 at the Harris Theater in Pittsburgh for two sold-out performances.